 - How do the Medical Colleges differentiate between applicants who apply to speciality training?

 - For CMOs there is an increasing audit responsibility to complete CPD:

 - How do CMOs make sure they comply with the Medical Practitioners Board and accrue 50 hours of CPD?

 At HEAL we have developed a suite of online and workshop education programs.
-Our individual online modules of varying topics have been mapped against medical competency frameworks such as the Royal Australasian College of Surgeons (RACS) JDocs Framework, CanMEDS Physician Competency Framework and the Australian Curriculum Framework for Junior Doctors (ACFJD).
-The modules are accredited with the Royal Australian College of General Practitioners (RACGP), the Australian College of Rural and Remote Medicine (ACRRM) and RACS.
+Our individual online courses of varying topics have been mapped against medical competency frameworks such as the Royal Australasian College of Surgeons (RACS) JDocs Framework, CanMEDS Physician Competency Framework and the Australian Curriculum Framework for Junior Doctors (ACFJD).
+The courses are accredited with the Royal Australian College of General Practitioners (RACGP), the Australian College of Rural and Remote Medicine (ACRRM) and RACS.

 Additionally, we have identified opportunities to engage in blended learning with the provision of face-to-face workshops to add value to the online experience and to consolidate the learning.